 Data Fabric Search (DFS) is the new extended search platform that leverages the distributed processing power of external compute clusters to broaden the scope and capability of Splunk Enterprise.
 DFS basically connects massive datasets from different data sources like mainframe computer, databases, IoT devices, and multiple Splunk deployments, which may have different storage and retention policies, into a single view.
 You can use DFS to search across multiple terabytes of data, billions of events without any performance impact, to gather Enterprise-wide insights into your data.

 Traditionally, the Splunk platform runs searches from a single search head.
+The search query comes in through the search head and the results are returned back to the search head.
 The multiple reporting processors running on the search head in a single machine often create a performance bottleneck on the search head, which impacts the responsiveness of reporting, monitoring, and alert operations.
 A DFS job enhances search performance by distributing the search processing load to the compute cluster, so that processing and memory requirements do not cause a bottleneck at the search head.
 This data processing between the indexers, compute nodes, and search head optimizes the search process.

 DFS has the following features: